jackowayed/jackowayed.github.com/resume.markdown

 ## Reference

 Michael Ivey is a friend, mentor, and kind of employer to me.
-(I'm “employed” part-time, but he has no paid work for me to do.)
+(I'm "employed" part-time, but he has no paid work for me to do.)
 He's lead a play I've been in.
 He's helped me debug.
 I've helped him find bugs in his startups.
 (I even reverse-engineered a hash function he wrote and realized that he was just multiplying by a large number.)
 He can tell you a lot about me.
 Email him at ivey "at" gweezlebur "dot" com

 ---